masonritchason/LotCom-scanner-configs/README.md

-# lcms-scanner-configurations
+# LotCoM Scanner Configurations

-JavaScript-based configurations for Cognex Scanners in the LCMS Distributed System.
+JavaScript-based configurations for Cognex Scanners in the LotCoM Distributed System.

-Used to verify formatting and data validity at scan-time for LCMS QR Codes.
+Used to verify formatting and data validity at scan-time for LotCoM QR Codes.